-The complete integration of sustainability into business strategies, the consolidation of governance, entry into ESG ratings, projects in diversity and inclusion and the commitment to decarbonisation with the consequent validation of our strategy on CO_2 emissions by the Science Based Target initiative, are just some of the objectives achieved in 2021 which paved the way for an increasingly challenging path rich with objectives that we aim to achieve together with all ENAV people and our stakeholders.
-The 2021-2023
+The complete integration of sustainability into business strategies, the consolidation of governance, entry into ESG ratings, projects in diversity and inclusion and the commitment to decarbonisation with the consequent validation of our strategy on CO2 emissions by the Science Based Target initiative, are just some of the objectives achieved in 2021 which paved the way for an increasingly challenging path rich with objectives that we aim to achieve together with all ENAV people and our stakeholders.
+The 2021-2023 Sustainability Plan is divided into 6 assets: Strategies and governance, Policies, Technological innovation, Reporting and communications, Corporate culture and dedicated projects, and Climate change.

-2In compliance with the European common enforcement priorities for 2021 annual financial reports issued by the European Securities and Markets Authority on 29 October 2021.
+2. In compliance with the European common enforcement priorities for 2021 annual financial reports issued by the European Securities and Markets Authority on 29 October 2021.